 If you don’t already have your own domain, you can easily buy one online, for example from a domain registrar or a domain reseller.
 You get a domain name when you sign up for Office 365, for example, contoso.onmicrosoft.com.
 But you may want to use a custom domain name, like fourthcoffee.com.

 To set up a domain in Office 365, you must own a domain and change some of the DNS records for your domain.

-You can use your own domain with Office 365 to personalize your email addresses, instant messaging addresses, and your public website on Office 365.
 After you register your domain (at a domain registrar), you sign in to Office 365 as an admin and set up your domain so you can use it with your email address and other services.

-Domain registrars that support all DNS records required for Office 365
+Additional domain registrars that support all DNS records required for Office 365

 Transfer your domain to a different domain name registrar